mandjo2010/site/content/parts/info.md

 title: info
 ---

-Design, build, and deploy applications to support data
+Design, build, and deploy applications to support data.